manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 ## Pooling Layer

 The pooling layer decreases the dimension of Convolution layers.
-This layer leads to prevent overfitting and decreasing computation.
+This layer leads to prevents overfitting and decreasing computation.

 We have three kinds of pooling layer: